altaga/Receptionist-Drone-with-CV/README.md

 - The MB1040 sensor will be used to detect when there is a customer near the device.
 - The potentiometer will help us to modify the volume of the system easily.
-- The speaker will provide us the output of the message that will be told to the customers.
+- The speaker will provide us the output of the message that will be played to the customers.
 - The button is used to activate the serial port to send the message that will call the Drone.
 - The connection to the raspberry or the pc will provide us the serial communication with Python to call the Drone.

-Note 1: The Push Button libraries do not work on this board so we made our own debounce algorithm to operate the button correctly.
+Note 1: The Push Button libraries do not work on this board, so we made our own debounce algorithm to operate the button correctly.

       if (digitalRead(2)==LOW)
       {